tonyvx/007x/hr_efficiency/HR_Analysis.md

 * high average monthly hours of 225 - 350 hours.
 Assuming 22 working days a month, this translates to 10 - 16 hrs per day.

 ###overall
 * cluster 3 are employees that company need to find ways to retain.
+Based on earlier exploratory analysis we know keeping average monthly hours to 174 - 225 hrs or 8-10 hrs a day helps to maintain retention and employee satisfaction.
 * cluster 2 are over worked employees, company need to find ways to optimize work load and improve satisfaction level
 * cluster 1 are under under utilized employees and company need to find means to have them share the work load of cluster 2.
+* Overall right sizing work load and ensuring a 8 - 10 hours a day work load will go long way to have highly satisfied employee and low attrition rate.